Can drain flies make me sick?

 Can drain flies make me ill?

-These flies do not bite, sting, nip, pinch, or nibble.
+Are drain flies harmful?
+Fortunately, they don’t bite, sting, nip, pinch or nibble.
 They don't carry any pathogens that cause human disease.
 Heavy infestations may exaggerate asthma symptoms in some people, as the dried parts of dead flies float through the air, but that would have to be a very substantial infestation.
 Their larvae have been known to be an opportunistic agent of myiasis—a parasitic infection of the body that can occur when the larvae enter the body—though this is quite rare.
 So, no, drain flies aren’t likely to make you sick.

 How do I get rid of drain flies?